zupta/slate/source/includes/_track.md

 ####Optional:

-####consumer_details(optional): In case you to send notifications to your customers via mail / sms, please pass information in this object:
+####consumer_details (optional): In case you want Clickpost to send notifications to your customers via mail / sms, please pass information in this object:
 Parameter | Type | Description
 --------- | ---- | -----------
 name | character (250 chars) | end customer name, who will receive the shipment, this will be used to personalize the SMS / email sent to the customer